 Step 7: Download and take printouts of the admit card for further reference

-The counselling session for KIITEE will be conducted following the declaration of result.
-During the counselling session, the available seats are assigned to the students based on their merit list. the counselling process will be starting after the declaration of the results. the counselling process will be going to take place in two phases.
+The counseling session for KIITEE will be conducted after the declaration of the result.
+During the counseling session, the available seats are assigned to the students based on their merit list.
+The counseling process will be starting after the declaration of the results.
+The counseling process will be going to take place in two phases.
 The session stops when all of the seats got reserved.
-The full counselling schedule will be declared on the official website on the day of the declaration of the KIITEE 2020 result.
+The full counselling schedule will be declared on the official website on the day of the declaration of the KIITEE 2021 result.

 - Admit Card

 - Rank Card